mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 SIDES 4

-Much like its ground based predecessors, the G/bike' speed and size make it a favourite with many Travellers needing to make their own way around a strange planet.
+Much like its ground based predecessors, the G/bike' speed and size make it a favorite with many Travellers needing to make their own way around a strange planet.
 It is also the focus of many subcultures and gangs accross Charted Space.

 Communications System (improved), Navigation System (improved), Sensor System (improved)